jcp-org/Java-and-AI-Working-Group/README.md

 This is what we want, this is what is helpfull

 * Review and Try things out - what?
 Be specific about this
-* Give us feedback, share your, experience, not what dont you do this, what about my use case
+* Give us feedback, share your, experience, not why you do it this way, what about my use case
 * Share our high level slides on social media and events

 # Communication Channels